shindeja/gatecheck/README.md

 cp .example_task_policy.json task_policy.json
 ```
+You can open the `lambda_iam_policy.json` to evaluate and adapt the IAM permissions that will be granted to Gatecheck Lambda function.
+The example we have provided give read access to the resources needed to read and evaluate various task attributes like subnets, ENI/IP.
+You can also inspect the `task_policy.json` to see what sample policy we are using for this quick start.

 We have included a utility called `prereq.py` which uses `boto3` to create the IAM role for Gatecheck function and to create SSM parameter for storing the task policy.
 The script stores the output values in `.env` file.

 ```bash